viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

    - Provide at least 10 images of the same object, taken from different angles, and repeat this approach for each object you want your smart machine to be able to identify.
    - Include some images that do not contain any of the objects you wish to identify, but do not tag these images.
-   - If your smart machine operates in various lighting conditions, such as changing sunlight, include images of each object from varying lightning conditions.
+   - If your smart machine operates in various lighting conditions, such as changing sunlight, include images of each object from varying lighting conditions.
    - You can tag a single image with multiple tags if needed, but be sure to use `Multi label classification` when training your model later in this tutorial.

    {{< /alert >}}

-Feel free to return to your smart machine's **Control** tab to position your camera to capture additional images from a variety of different angles, or with different lighting or background compositions.
+Feel free to return to your smart machine's **Control** tab to position your camera (and rover) to capture additional images from a variety of different angles, or with different lighting or background compositions.
 Generally, the more different perspectives of a given object you tag, the more likely your model will be able to identify it, even under differing conditions.
 The following is an example of a good selection of images containing the `blue_star` tag, taken from a variety of angles: